Let’s stop being idiots.

 None of it had any motor though, and five minutes after I reached the apartment, I forgot my plans to punish him.
 Wasn’t the whole point of the garden for us to make up?

 I think of my romantic reunion expectation as a helium-filled balloon bopping over the secret garden.
-The balloon belonging to the tragic character waiting on top of the Empire State Building burst into rubbery shreds, while my garden balloon merely lost air and landed in a flower bush.
+The balloon belonging to the tragic character waiting on top of the Empire State Building burst into rubbery shreds, while my garden balloon merely lost air and came back down to earth (and left a flower bush polluted by a sad piece of plastic!).

 As a reader, you probably wanted a more high-stakes takeaway, and as someone who set up the grand scheme, so did I. But in a way, nothing happening at the garden is representative of the original disagreement’s stalemate.